Dana Raphael: Work on breastfeeding

 Having avoided a conventional wedding and refused to take her husband's name (unusual in the 1950s), she rejected the common practice of bottle-feeding, but had difficulty breastfeeding her first-born son. ”I lacked the knowledge and the assistance needed to let down my milk,” she later said.
 “The more my hungry son screamed, the guiltier I felt.”

 She observed that new mothers had less social support than earlier in human history and that the sexualization of breasts in the postwar United States had led to cultural attitudes against breastfeeding.
 Her research methods included surveying people she met throughout New York City and studying new motherhood in other countries.

 In 1975, Raphael and Mead founded The Human Lactation Center, an institute devoted to researching patterns of lactation worldwide.
 Their research found that impoverished women were often too undernourished and stressed to breastfeed, and in these cases, formula was important and even essential.

 Recognizing doulas

 Related to her work on breastfeeding was the concept of the doula.
-She learned the word "doula" from a woman in Greece who told her that it means female slave and Raphael thought the word slave fitted the role of a woman who helps a nursing mother by taking on other work in the home; Raphael then used the term in her 1966 dissertation on cross-cultural practices of breast-feeding before making the term more public in a magazine article in 1969.
+She learned the word "doula" from a woman in Greece who told her that it fitted the role that Raphael was describing to her of a woman who helps a nursing mother by taking on other work in the home; Raphael then used the term in her 1966 dissertation on cross-cultural practices of breast-feeding before making the term more public in a magazine article in 1969.
 She gave it more widespread currency in "The Tender Gift: Breastfeeding" in 1976.